-In this Lent Devotional for Women, I want to share something I read recently that I just haven’t been able to shake.
+In this Lent Devotional for Women, I want to share something I read that I just haven’t been able to shake.
 I don’t know the exact wording, where I read it or how exactly it was presented but it was something about being a consumer verse a producer.
-And when I read I thought to myself, “I need to get off Facebook for a while.”
-So for at least the rest of Lent, I’m going to fast from Facebook with the exception of doing a once a week community meeting on our private Facebook page and sharing the latest post on The Littlest Way page.
+And when I read I thought to myself, “I need to get off social media for a while.”

 Let’s talk about fasting in this Lenten devotional.
-My explanation might get a little curvy ahead.
-I will be using two quotes I found, one on Christian fasting from food and the other describing the differences between producers and consumers.
+My explanation might need a road sign that warns, “Curves Ahead.”
+In this devotional, I will be using two quotes I found, one on Christian fasting from food and the other describing the differences between producers and consumers.
 Hold on.

 “Fasting is a temporary renunciation of something that is in itself good, like food, in order to intensify our expression of need for something greater; namely, God and his work in our lives.”
 John Piper

 “Producers are organisms that make their own food; they get energy from chemicals or the sun, and with the help of water, convert that energy into usable energy in the form of sugar, or food.
 The most common example of a producer is plants.
 Producers make their own food, while consumers obtain their food from eating other organisms.”